MetPX/sarracenia/docs/source/Explanation/sarra.rst

 do not store and forward entire files, the maximum file size which can traverse the network is maximized.

-Where Sundew supports a wide variety of file formats, protocols, and conventions specific to the real-time meteorology, Sarracenia takes a step further away from specific applications and is a ruthlessly generic tree replication engine, which should allow it to be used in other domains.
-The initial prototype client, dd_subscribe, in use since 2013, was replaced in 2016 by the full blown Sarracenia package, with all components necessary for production as well as consumption of file trees.

-Sarracenia is expected to be a far simpler application than sundew from every point of view: Operator, Developer, Analyst, Data Sources, Data Consumers.
-Sarracenia imposes a single interface mechanism, but that mechanism is completely portable and generic.
-It should run without issue on any modern platform (Linux, Windows, Mac).

 For more information about Sarra, view the
 `Sarracenia in 10 Minutes Video <https://www.youtube.com/watch?v=G47DRwzwckk>`_